yiiihan/yiiihan.github.io/_pages/research.md

 [A transfer learning approach based on random forest with application to breast cancer prediction in underrepresented populations.](https://psb.stanford.edu/callfor/papers/psb23_papers_allv2.pdf)  <br />
 *Proceedings of Pacific Symposium on Biocomputing* <br />
 Gu T, **Han Y**, Duan R(2022) <br />
+We propose a transfer learning framework based on random forest models (TransRF).
+Our method incorporate risk prediction models trained in a source population to improve the prediction performance in a target underrepresented population with limited sample size.

 [Robust angle-based transfer learning in high dimensions.](http://arxiv.org/abs/2210.12759) <br />